Graffiti: Accidents

 Common accidents that occur with graffiti include collisions with moving trains, people being electrocuted by overhead power lines and live third-rails, people falling from moving trains, collisions with cars alongside roads, falling from height and electric shocks from electricity transformers.

 Overhead power lines on railways are also able to create an electric arc and it has been commented that "Importantly, electrocution may occur even in the absence of direct contact, as high voltage arcs can discharge through the air and cause devastating injuries."
-In 2013 Julius Gerhardt was spraying graffiti on freight carriages when they climbed on top of a carriage intending to tag a bridge.
-They were holding a spray can in their right hand, and an electric arc jumped over to the spray can and went through their hand, arm, and chest, then exited out of their right foot.
-They lost consciousness and were then lifted up and carried to a street by the people with them.
-They were in a coma in hospital for 36 hours, and then later put into a medically induced coma for a week.
-They received burns to over 90% of their body.
-The person commented that "I didn't know about arcs.
+In 2013 Julius Gerhardt was spraying graffiti on freight carriages when he climbed on top of a carriage intending to tag a bridge.
+He was holding a spray can in his right hand, and an electric arc jumped over to the spray can and went through his hand, arm, and chest, then exited out of his right foot.
+He lost consciousness and was then lifted up and carried to a street by the people with him.
+He was in a coma in hospital for 36 hours, and then later put into a medically induced coma for a week.
+He received burns to over 90% of his body.
+He commented that "I didn't know about arcs.
 In the arc, like lightning, electricity is conducted through the air.
 I had the spray can in my right hand.
 When I raised my hand, the metal became an antenna.
 The air transmitted the voltage—and I flew off the train car."

-It has further been commented that "...it is quite possible that from a distance of one meter, a breakdown [electric arc] will occur on a wristwatch, a phone in a pocket or a belt buckle, that is, on any metal object."
+At the Munich Department of Cultural Affairs official guide to graffiti it comments on the risks that occur when creating graffiti along railway tracks "Apart from the difficulty of finding your bearings in the dark, on paths not intended for your use, and the danger of getting caught in the switches of the tracks, the biggest threat by far is posed by incoming trains.
+Even experienced sprayers sometimes misjudge these risks, which regularly leads to fatal accidents.
+Likewise, coming into contact or even just close proximity to the power lines (electric arc) located next to the tracks or above the trains can have lethal consequences in a matter of seconds."